A Short Stay on Uniworld’s River Duchess Gave Us an Insight into this Boutique Riverboat:

 A great blessing is that there are no public announcements in your room or in the corridors and your time on board is peaceful.

 The staff, especially Richard the Restaurant Manager and his crew, were truly professional and they went all out to make our temporary stay on the River Duchess a pleasure.
-We wouldn’t have minded sailing in this riverboat and were in fact quite sad when we had to change boats after two days.Participate in the conversation by leaving your comment below.
+We wouldn’t have minded sailing in this riverboat and were in fact quite sad when we had to change boats after two days.Leave me a comment below to share your thoughts with me.